Nine of the most interesting, enjoyable and unique experiences Derry~Londonderry has to offer

 To get a look at the city from the water, why not take a walking tour and see the iconic Peace Bridge?
 Since it opened in 2011, this bridge has won a number of awards and is a vital link between the two sides of the River Foyle.

-It's a focal point in this beautiful city, and every year thousands line its pathways for events such as New Year's Eve celebrations and the Clipper Maritime homecoming festival.
+It's a focal point in this beautiful city, and every year thousands line its pathways for events such as New Year's Eve celebrations and the Clipper Round the World Yacht Race stopover.
 Pro-tip: visit the bridge at night to see it lit up spectacularly against the Foyle river.

 7 Go back in time at St Columb's Cathedral